mhmulati/timeoutx/README.md

 of its subsequently forked children.
 You may choose if the scope of the watched processes is constrained by process group or by the process tree.

-`timeout` may optionally detect hangups, or print time consumption breakdown.
+`timeoutx` may optionally detect hangups, or print time consumption breakdown.

 ## Note: CGroups

 Linux now supports the CGroups feature, which is a much better method to track memory and time usage and not limited by the issues listed below.
-This `timeout` script **does not use CGroups**.
+This `timeoutx` script **does not use CGroups**.
 While this script continues to work, if you are on Linux and need a more robust monitoring method you **should use something based on CGroups**.
 For system services, have a look at [available systemd